 Last time we had the “corporate recruiter turned job seeker champion” (not to mention world-class speaker) Aimee Bateman on our blog, she let us know the best way to respond to the interview question, “Tell me about your biggest achievement?”

 In today’s post she tackles what is surely a tougher query for most interviewees.
 (Unless, of course, you always answer those questions as Woody Allen might.)

-Read on, and listen in, for some great free advice!
+Read on for some great free advice!

 “What is your biggest weakness?”

 This is a question you are probably not looking forward to answering.
 I know this because it is the one question that people ask my advice on the most.